openobserve/openobserve-docs/docs/user-guide/concepts.md

 ### Data Partitioning

-Data ingested to ZincOberserve is partioned by default based on year month day & hour, users can additionally specify partioning key/keys which will be used to patition data.
+Data ingested to OpenObserve is partioned by default based on year month day & hour, users can additionally specify partioning key/keys which will be used to patition data.

 ## Logs